≡ Menu

 Existing Policy Action Checklist

-Set up automatic premium payments Immediately Critical
+• Set up automatic premium payments immediately to prevent lapses during treatment focus

-Investigate accelerated benefits Within 2 weeks Medium
+• Investigate accelerated death benefits within 2 weeks to understand available options

 Beneficiary designation updates ensure benefits reach intended recipients efficiently.
 Treatment focus often delays routine administrative tasks, but confirming current beneficiary information prevents potential distribution delays or disputes that could affect family financial security when benefits become needed.